 Without cracking a biology textbook, here’s what you need to know about the Paddlefish.
 It’s one of the largest freshwater fishes in North America (over five feet long and around 60 pounds), although its Chinese counterpart (likely extinct) grew even bigger.

-At one point, Paddlefish could be found in abundance throughout the continental United States, from the basins of Texas and Missouri all the way north to Montana and east to New York.
+At one point, Paddlefish could be found in abundance throughout the continental United States, from the basins of Texas and Missouri all the way north to Montana and Tennessee and east to New York.

 Now that Paddlefish are under threat, regulations have been placed to prevent further overfishing.
 Still, the population is fairly robust, and the production of Paddlefish roe is still fully operational across the states.

-The Paddlefish roe itself is certainly a price performer, if you’re willing to sacrifice the experience of true caviar.
+The Paddlefish roe itself is certainly a price performer as a cousin to the real thing if you’re willing to sacrifice the experience of true caviar.
 The beads are small and crunchy with a steely grey exterior, making it an excellent choice for hosting large parties or experimenting with roe in the kitchen.

 In other words, Paddlefish roe is a passable alternative for Hackleback, but compare them side by side, and you’ll see the differences as clear as night and day.